Jarvie, Alberta

 Jarvie is a hamlet in central Alberta, Canada within Westlock County.
 It is located 0.6 km west of Highway 44, approximately 108 km northwest of Edmonton.
 Jarvie is on the bank of the Pembina River, with the Canadian Northern Railway directly east to the townsite.
 In June 2020, the Jarvie General Store was destroyed by a fire, the store had been in operation for at least 110 years.

+History

+The Jarvie Cemetery was established in 1929.

+The Jarvie Community Council was formed in 1943, however it later was incorporated as a society on August 21, 1946.